jonlpersson/ed-latimore/site/_posts/2021-08-09-how-to-understand-and-forgive-your-parents.md

 We tend to see our parents as larger than life because they are at the start of our lives.
 As we get older, we hopefully realize that they're just people; for better or for worse.
 Once we hold them to that standard, it's a lot easier to forgive them for anything we can't let go.

-The rest is up to you.&nbsp;
+The rest is up to you.

 ***Note: If you were the victim of legitimate abuse at the hands of your parents, then this post does not apply.
 I don't have all the answers, but I want to clarify that this newsletter is not an attempt to teach you how to forgive true scum.***